first-muchacho/test_VISTA/README.md

 4. SQL connect

-In config.py paste you data.
+In config.py paste your data.